Bottleneck blues, vintage swing, ragtime and more played with grace, wit, and dazzling dexterity

 Back to the midwest in the late 70's, Mike took a steady gig with a popular Chicago-based followed by a ten year stint in Nashville that led to a solo performance and teaching career that continues to this day.

-In 1995, after years of playing in various ensembles, including seven years in a Chicago-based rock 'n roll band and more than a decade in Nashville playing sessions, fronting his own band, and writing songs for artists that included Del McCoury, Kathy Mattea, and Emmylou Harris, Mike launched a solo performance career.
-Armed with an engaging voice, self-deprecating wit, and an arsenal of elegant interpretations of old blues, swing, ragtime, and original tunes it didn't take long for Mike to capture the hearts of acoustic music fans, and with the release of his first solo album, the critically acclaimed "Swamp Dog Blues", he began headlining at concerts and festivals throughout the world.
-In 1996, buoyed by his success as a soloist, he packed up his guitars and his fishing gear and moved from Nashville, Tennessee to a little mountain town in northwestern Wyoming where he and his wife opened Wind River Guitar and launched the Greater Yellowstone Music Camp in the beautiful Grand Teton Mountains.
-"People are always asking me why Wyoming?
-But we realized that as long as I could get to an airport we could probably live wherever we wanted to.
-Jan and I have ridden horses all over these mountains and I can walk to the trout stream from my back door.
-When people come here, they understand."
+In 1994, after years of playing in various ensembles and a decade in Nashville playing sessions, fronting his own band, and writing songs for artists that included Del McCoury, Tim O'Brien, Kathy Mattea, and Emmylou Harris, Mike launched a solo performance career.
+Armed with an engaging voice, self-deprecating wit and an arsenal of elegant interpretations of old blues, swing, ragtime, and original tunes it didn't take long for Mike to capture the hearts of acoustic music fans and with the release of his first solo album, the critically acclaimed "Swamp Dog Blues", he began headlining at concerts and festivals throughout the world.
+In 1996, buoyed by his success as a soloist, he packed up his guitars and his fishing gear and moved from Nashville, Tennessee to a little mountain town in northwestern Wyoming.

 Performer, composer, instructor, session artist, inventor.
-Everything guitarist Mike Dowling does reflects his love for and mastery of the instrument that has been the focus of his life for over forty years.
+Everything guitarist Mike Dowling does reflects his love for and mastery of the instrument that has been the focus of his life for over sixty years.